 Commission rate risk arises from the possibility that the changes in commission rates will affect either the fair values or the future cash flows of financial instruments.
-The Fund is not subject to commission rate risk.
+The Fund is not subject to commission rate risk on its investments.

-iii) Other price risk
+(iii) Other price risk